 Works that are submitted late will be accepted but will receive a 10-point discount for each week they are late.
-In other words, you may submit your work 6 days after the deadline without incurring in any point deduction.
-However, late works will not be eligible for the extra-credit points available (extra-credit points details will be disclosed during the first week of the term).
+In the case of the reflection essays, the weekly point deduction will be applied starting on the 7th day after the deadlines mentioned above.
+In other words, you may submit your essays six (6) days after any deadline without incurring in any point deduction.
+In the case of the Portfolio Rough Draft, no late work will be accepted after Monday, November 14.

-No late assignments will be accepted after Friday, June 16.
+No late assignments will be accepted after Saturday, December 3.

 Each written assignment must include references from the course textbook, including but not limited to key definitions and other important aspects related to the topics covered in each project.
 Students must include in text citations of the course textbook in their essays, as well as complete reference of this source in a Bibliography page.
 You can find a complete reference of our course textbook below.
 Use the following format for the in-text citation: (Getis et al. 2009).
-You may also introduce this source at the beginning of a sentence following this example: According to de Getis et al. (2009), ...
+You may also introduce this source at the beginning of a sentence following this example: According to Getis et al. (2009), ...
 In case you are including a quote from this source, you must include the page number/s where we can find this information following this example: "The spatial distribution of ..."
 (Getis et al. 2009: 35).